 In the following example, the administrator links the tracking object if-1 to interface 1/2.
 When the status of the tracking object if-1 changes, the interface status application changes the status of interface 1/2 accordingly.
 The prerequisite is that for interface 1/1, a tracking object with Track name = if-1 and Type = interface is set up.
-See section "Configuring the tracking" on page 280.
+See section "Configuring the tracking" on page 290.

-□ Open the Basic Settings > Port dialog.
-The dialog displays the settings for th You link a Link Aggregation interface dialog. e individual ports. in the Switching > L2-Redundancy > Link Aggregation ☐ In the table row for interface 1/2, Track1 tracking object item. c name column, select from the drop-down list the if- $\ \square$ Apply the settings temporarily.
-To do this, click the 🗸 button.
-Open the Advanced > Tracking > Applications dialog to display which applications are linke to the tracking objects. - enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of interface $1/2$.
+Open the Basic Settings > Port dialog.
+The dialog displays the settings for the individual ports.
+You link a Link Aggregation interface in the Switching > L2-Redundancy > Link Aggregatio dialog.
+In the table row for interface 1/2, Track name column, select from the drop-down list th 1 tracking object item. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+Open the Advanced > Tracking > Applications dialog to display which applications are linked to the tracking objects. - enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. interface 1/2 To change to the interface configuration mode of interface $1/2$.